LinghengMeng/4_Room_World_Environment/README.md

 # 4_Room_World_Environment
-This repository provides a simulation of 4-Room-World environment based on [V-REP](http://www.coppeliarobotics.com).
+This repository provides a simulation of 4-Room-World environment based on [V-REP](http://www.coppeliarobotics.com), and the virtual environments implemented in this repository share the same interfaces with [OpenAi Gym](https://gym.openai.com).

 There are in totall **4 Types of 4-Room-World Environment** with various complexities implemented in this repository.
 For more detail information on these virtual environments, please refer to [4 Types of 4-Room-World Environment](https://github.com/LinghengMeng/4_Room_World_Environment/blob/master/Environment/README.md).

-## Create 4-Room-World Scene (Optional)
+## Step 1: Create 4-Room-World Scene (Optional)
 FourRoomScene folder contains files to create a scene using V-REP api(If you do not have V-REP, please download from [V-REP](http://www.coppeliarobotics.com/downloads.html)).

   * 4room_world_models: V-REP models used to create a scene